Golestan province: Language and ethnicity

-Apparently, the Mazandaranis who inhabit the foothills all the way to Shah Pasand were subsumed under the rubric "Persian" by this official statistics.
+The Mazandaranis who inhabit the foothills to Shah Pasand were subsumed under the rubric "Persian" by these official statistics.

 The Persians/Mazandaranis are considered by nearly all inhabitants of the province to be "the old natives" while all others are considered ethnic immigrants in the past.

 Most Mazandaranis live in Gorgan, Ali Abad, Kordkuy, Bandar-e Gaz and Gonbad-e Kavus.
 They speak Mazanderani language.

 The Turkmens reside in the north of the province, a plain called Turkmen Sahra.
-From the 15th century, these formerly nomadic people have lived in this area, the main cities, of which are Gonbad-e Kavus and Bandar Torkaman.
+Since the 15th century, these formerly nomadic people have lived in this area, the main cities of which are Gonbad-e Kavus and Bandar Torkaman.
 Turkmens are Sunni Muslim.
-They are a sizable minority in cities such as Gorgan, Ali Abad, Kalaleh and many eastern townships.
+They form a sizable minority in cities such as Gorgan, Ali Abad, Kalaleh, and many eastern townships.

-Azeris and the Qizilbash predate the Turkmen by centuries and have in time become completely Shia, and therefore, culturally associate with the Persians and other Shias.
+Azeris and the Qizilbash predate the Turkmen by centuries and have in time become completely Shia, and therefore, culturally associated with the Persians and other Shias.

-The Sistani Persians and the Baluch are relatively of recent arrival and date back to the early 20th century.
+The Sistani Persians and the Baluch are relatively recent arrivals and date back to the early 20th century.
 They are still arriving in the area in some numbers due to the lasting drought in their home areas of Sistan.

 The people of Kordkuy are originally from the Kurdish areas of west Iran, Kermanshah and Kurdistan provinces.
 They belong to the Kord-rostami tribe and are also found in significant numbers in other cities like Gorgan and Bandare Gaz.
+Subtribes of the Kord-Rostami tribe are the Aghili and Sepanlou tribes.
+Moreover, the city of Maraveh Tappeh has a mixed population of Sunni Turkmens and Shia Kurds.

-Other ethnic groups such as Kazakhs, Kurds, Georgians, and Armenians also reside in this area, and have preserved their traditions and rituals.
+Other ethnic groups such as Kazakhs, Khorasani Kurds, Georgians, and Armenians also reside in this area, and have preserved their traditions and rituals.

-A small minority of Baháʼí Faith also live in Golestan (in Shahpasand).
+A small minority of followers of the Baháʼí faith also live in Golestan (in Shahpasand).

+Population

+At the time of the 2006 National Census, the province's population was 1,593,055 in 379,354 households.
+The following census in 2011 showed an increase in population to 1,777,014 in 482,842 households.
+The 2016 census measured the population of the province as 1,868,819 in 550,249 households.